 An example of the statements entered in the input stream to use this procedure is:

-cedure library and merged into the input stream.
+' The procedure is brought from the procedure library and merged into the input stream.

 Figure 2 shows the statements that make up the ASMFCL procedure.
 Only those statements not previously discussed are explained.